charleyrobertson/cw1_api/README.md

 Open VS Code and open a new terminal.
 Follow the instructions below to run the API.

-To use this API, clone the repository into VS Code using the following the command:
+To use this API, clone the repository into VS Code using the following the commands:
 `````
 clone https://github.com/charleyrobertson/cw1_api

-#If you are using Windows use the following line of code to go to the correct folder:
+-If you are using Windows use the following line of code to go to the correct folder:
 cd cw1_api

-#If you are using MACOSX then use this command instead:
+-If you are using MACOSX then use this command instead:
 cd _MACOSX

 npm install